ralna/spral/doc/Fortran/ssids.rst

 *However, as SSIDS is designed primarily for indefinite systems, this may be slower than a dedicated Cholesky solver.*

+The code optionally supports hybrid computation using one or more NVIDIA GPUs.

 SSIDS returns bit-compatible results.

 An option exists to scale the matrix.
 In this case, the factorization of